MartinStokroos/ezResponseBox/README.md

 ## Known bugs
 - Displays only one "0"-character in keyboard mode-II for the 0-state code in some terminal programs.
 In real, double zeros are sent.
-- The green color of the prototype.
+- The green color of the prototype:)